On Learning Universal Representations Across Languages: Experiments

-Results are reported in Table~\ref{mt-table}.
+Results on both high-resource and low-resource tasks are reported in Table~\ref{mt-wmt-table} and Table~\ref{iwslt-mt-table}, respectively.
 We implemented standard Transformer (apply the \texttt{base} and \texttt{big} setting for IWSLT and WMT tasks respectively) as baseline.
-The proposed \textsc{Hictl} can improve the BLEU scores of the eight tasks by 1.93, 1.76, 2.7, 2.2, 1.43, 1.25, 1.87 and 1.67.
-As the \textit{task-adaptive pre-training} (\textsc{Tapt})~\citep{gururangan-etal-2020-dont} can be applied to our \textsc{Hictl} with minimal modifications, thus we introduce a second phase of pre-training for \textsc{Hictl} on IWSLT or WMT parallel corpora (denoted as \textsc{Hictl}$^*$), which can obtain additional gains of 0.7 BLEU on average.
-Our approach also outperforms the BERT-fused model~\citep{DBLP:conf/aaai/YangW0Z00020}, a method treats BERT as an extra context and fuses the representations extracted from BERT with each encoder and decoder layer.
+The proposed \textsc{Hictl} can improve the BLEU scores of the eight tasks by 3.34, 2.95, 3.24, 3.45, 2.8, 6.37, 4.4, and 3.4.
+In addition, our approach also outperforms the BERT-fused model~\citep{DBLP:conf/aaai/YangW0Z00020}, a method treats BERT as an extra context and fuses the representations extracted from BERT with each encoder and decoder layer.
 Note we achieve new state-of-the-art results on IWSLT'14 En$\rightarrow$De, IWSLT'17 En$\rightarrow$\{Fr, Zh\} translations.
-These improvements show that mapping different languages into an universal representation space by using our \textsc{Hictl} to bridge the semantic discrepancy among cross-lingual sentence, is beneficial for both low-resource and high-resource translations.
+These improvements show that mapping different languages into a universal representation space is beneficial for both low-resource and high-resource translations.